Despite the War, Providing Informal Education in Myanmar

 The mountainous Sapa region, in North Vietnam

-Few local facilities, tuition fees they cannot afford, cultural differences, early marriage and parenthood, a failure to appreciate the importance of education…many are the barriers to schooling facing the Hmong people, with the result that they are one of the least educated ethnic groups in the country.
-Some children never start school, some do not continue after primary school, and almost all have left education by the age of 16.
+Few local facilities, tuition fees they cannot afford, cultural differences, early marriage and parenthood, a failure to appreciate the importance of education…there are many barriers to schooling facing the Hmong people, resulting in them being one of the least educated ethnic groups in the country.
+Some children never start school, some do not continue education after primary school, and almost all will have left education by the age of 16.
+In a world that is becoming ever more globalised, what place can there be for people who have never been to school and live in grinding poverty?

-And the language barrier means that they are most unlikely to do well even if they do stay the course.
+Furthermore, the language barrier means that it is unlikely that they would do well even if they remained in school.
 With land for cultivation becoming more and more scarce, and globalisation leaving them ever further behind, it is clear that the Hmong have an urgent need to adapt if they are to preserve their culture and to escape poverty which deepens every day.

-Read also our report: Hmongs in the midst
+Read also our report: Hmongs in the mist

 We have got to change.
 We need to decide which customs are central to our culture, keep those and ditch the others” one Hmong has told us.